Collage materials with a little glitter for fun!

 The students learned about where to place body parts (eyes, nose and mouth go on the face...) and about creating a background as well as the wonders of collage and the "magic of white pearl glitter.

 Romare Bearden was born in Charlotte, North Carolina.
-He moved to Harlem in New York City when he was a young child and grew up there in the midst of the Harlem Renaissance.
+He moved to Harlem in New York City when he was a young child and grew up there in the midst of

 The Harlem Renaissance (1919-1929), was a period in American cultural history when Black Artists began to contribute elements of their African heritage and experiences in a positive way to the visual, performing and literary arts.
 Their art moved out of their community and into the world.
 Harlem became the center of this artistic rebirth period during the 1920's when Romare Bearden was a young artist.
 Many visits were made to the Bearden household by family friend and poet, Langston Hughes, and musicians, Fats Waller and Duke Ellington.